Magicoo51889/Magicoo51889/README.md

 ### Hi there 👋
 16, pursuing a wide knowledge of anything tech :)

 -   🔭 I’m currently working on my A-Level CS Project.
-It's a 2D Space Game using [Ion-Phaser.js](https://github.com/proyecto26/ion-phaser) (combines phaser and web frameworks like React, Angular or Vue.
+It's a 2D Space Game using [Ion-Phaser.js](https://github.com/proyecto26/ion-phaser) (combines phaser and web frameworks like React, Angular or Vue).
 -   🌱 I’m currently learning Phaser and React for my A-Level Project.

 ---